 … and many others.
 The company’s appeal comes from simplifying the whole banking process from setting up an account to the removal of hidden fees.

-Chime can be used by any American citizen above 18.
-More specifically, accounts can only be offered to members with a valid SSN, living in the United States and District of Columbia.
+Chime can be used by any American citizen above 18 years of age.
+More specifically, accounts can only be offered to members with a valid SSN, living address in the United States and District of Columbia.

-As opposed to its FinTech counterparts in Europe (more on that later), Chime does not possess a banking license.
+Chime, opposed to its FinTech counterparts in Europe, does not possess a banking license.
 Instead, it teamed up with The Bancorp Bank to protect accounts against any type of default.

 A Short History Of Chime

 Chime was founded in 2013 by Chris Britt (CEO) and Ryan King (CTO).
 Prior to starting Chime, Britt was working as an executive in the financial space, handling product development for companies like Visa or the Green Dot Corporation.